In partnership with Sleep Scotland.

 Avoid screens before you go to bed.
 It can be tempting to relax by browsing social media and other apps before bed, but the blue light from screens can stop your body from producing melatonin.
 Tools like Night Shift, f.lux and other apps can be helpful (not just at night, but in general) because they take away some of the blue light and reduce eye strain, but it's better to avoid your devices altogether.
 Create a wind down hour before you're planning on going to sleep - for example, read a physical book, draw or listen to music.
 You might also want to try relaxation techniques or mindfulness.

 Manage anxiety.
 If you're feeling stressed or anxious, this can increase the amount of cortisol in your body, this is the hormone that keeps us awake throughout the day.
 Unfortunately, sometimes this can create a cycle as we get more stressed if we can't sleep which produces more cortisol.
-To try and help keep cortisol levels down when you're trying to sleep, build in your wind down hour, try some yoga, breathing exercises or meditation and consider apps that might help, for example Smiling Mind.
+To try and help keep cortisol levels down when you're trying to sleep, build in your wind down hour, try some yoga, relaxation exercises or meditation and consider apps that might help, for example Smiling Mind.

 Avoid napping after 2 pm.
 Try not to sleep after 2pm until you're ready to go to bed.
 While it might make you feel better in the short-term, it can make it harder to sleep well at night and may have a knock-on effect the next day.